LSaldyt/plantsitter/README.md

 # Plantsitter

 A smart monitor for your plants, in pure Python.
+`cp config.json.sample config.json`